-Craig, an executive at ACNE Enterprises gets a call from Fred, his top sales guy.
-Fred says, “I lost that big deal, because of our Google Reviews.”
+Craig, an executive at ACME Enterprises gets a call from Fred, his top sales guy.
+Fraed says, “I lost a big deal, because of our Google Reviews.”
 Ouch, Craig is not happy.
-He runs down the hall and quickly sticks his head in Stephanie’s office—the head of marketing.
+He runs down the hall and quickly sticks his head into the office of Stephanie, the head of marketing.
 “Steph, what’s up with all these Google reviews?
 We just missed out on a massive deal that we couldn’t afford to lose.
-Fix it.”
+Fix it!”

 And there it is, a box to check.

+“Fix it!”
 That’s usually how it starts.
 That’s also the reason many marketers choose solutions that limit their outcomes.
 Stephanie needs to fix the company’s Google reviews, so she hires Podium to manage interactions.
 Podium focuses on Google and is funded by Google Ventures.
 They seem like a good solution to check this box.

-IT’S ALL WRONG!
 ALL OF THESE PROBLEMS ARE THE SAME PROBLEM.

 They are a part of a single puzzle.
-Piece it together and you will discover a beautiful picture of your company: happy employees and happy customers partnering as advocates and fanatics of your brand.
+Piece it together and you will discover a beautiful picture of your company—happy employees and happy customers partnering as advocates and fanatics of your brand.
 It is a picture of consistent data for all locations and lots of happy customer reviews everywhere.
-Each of the individual providers are checking a Reputation Management Box.
-Together, it is a Customer and Employee Experience strategy.
+Each of the individual providers are checking a box.
+Put them together and you have an Experience strategy.
 Evolving your ideas and seeing it as a single problem will create better outcomes than any of the box checking solutions could individually.

-Customer and Employee Experience Management is not a list of individual problems and solutions.
+Experience Management is not a list of individual problems and solutions.
 It a single puzzle.
 When it is put together properly, each piece works far more efficiently than it possible could as an individual solution.

 Craig wanted to fix his Google reviews so he could stop losing business.
 What he didn’t know was that he should be focused on putting together a complete, interconnected strategy.
-Instead, the ACNE Enterprises team took two years and spent millions of dollars checking boxes, only to build siloed technologies and teams.
+Instead, the ACME Enterprises team took two years and spent millions of dollars checking boxes, only to build siloed technologies and teams.